 Where Does the Mini Shiba Inu Come From?

-However, each of these methods comes with its own problems, which we’ll take a closer look at.
+However, each of these methods comes with its own problems.

 Mixing with a Smaller Breed